Index

 null | null types |

-In addition to these types, C# allows enums and reference-type variables, and it's very common to use reference-type variables like classes, interfaces, or delegates in the real world, since the goal is to work as close to real-world scenarios as possible, which helps a lot.
-We'll see reference types in more detail later.
+In addition to these, C# allows for enum and reference type variables, and it's very common to use reference types like classes, interfaces, or delegates in the real world, since working in that way makes our code more aligned with reality.
+We'll cover reference types later.

-Declaring a variable is very simple; you just need to specify the variable type and its name.
+Declaring a variable is very simple, we just need to specify the type and its name.

 int ejemploVariable;

-But in this example the variable doesn't have any value.
+But in this example, the variable doesn't have a value.
 If we tried to use it, it would tell us it's null

-, so it's almost as if we had nothing, and if we tried to operate with it the compiler would give an error.
-To avoid this, we must assign it a value.
+, so it's as if we had nothing, and if we try to operate with it, the compiler will throw an error.
+To avoid this, we should assign a value.

-To do this, we have two options: assign the value after the variable is created, or assign the value at the time of the variable's creation.
+To do this, we have two options: assign a value once it's created, or assign the value during the variable's creation.

 with a numeric value of 5.
 Personally, I prefer the second way.
-If you use the first, the compiler will recommend the second, since it's easier for humans to read.
+If you use the first, the compiler will even suggest you use the second, as it is easier to read for humans.

-We can define more than one variable if we separate them by a comma (,
+We can define more than one variable if we separate them by commas (,

-) and remember to put a semicolon (;
+) and you have to use a semicolon (;

 ) at the end of each statement.